ajagnanan/docker-opencv-api/README.md

 curl -X POST http://localhost:8888/faces/generate
 ```

-Generating the model requires that images be in the `openface` folder which is mounted into the docker container under `/root/data`.
+Generating the model requires that images be in the `openface` folder, which is mounted into the docker container under `/root/data`.
 Additional metadata can be added to the `openface/data.json` file with the key being the folder names in the `openface/images` folder.
 The model is generated and stored in `openface/data.pickle`.
 This file can be included statically into an extension image so that generating it isn't necessary.

 ___
 Faces site